OleHolmNielsen/Niflheim_users/docs/Hardware.rst

 ------------------------------

 * **68 96-core nodes** Lenovo SD665_V3_ with two AMD EPYC Zen4_ 9474F_ 48-core CPUs (a total of 6528 cores) running at 3.60 GHz Base frequency (up to 4.10 GHz in Boost Clock) and including AVX-512_ vector instructions.
-  The Direct Water Cooled servers are mounted in *Neptune* DW612S_ chasisses.
+  The Direct Water Cooled servers are mounted in Lenovo *Neptune* DW612S_ chasisses.

   Peak speed: 6500 GFLOPS/node, 442 TFLOPS_ in total for all nodes.